yatesco/seafile-docs/build_seafile/server.md

 ## Problems Report

-If you encounter any problem when building/deploying Seafile, please leave us a message or [https://github.com/haiwen/seafile/issues open an issue].
+If you encounter any problem when building/deploying Seafile, please leave us a message or [open an issue](https://github.com/haiwen/seafile/issues).